-For geriatric patients, clinicians documented reasons for prescribing medications and completed medication reconciliation to minimize duplicative medications and adverse interactions.
-However, the OIG identified a deficiency with patient/caregiver education in electronic health records.
+For geriatric patients, clinicians documented reasons for prescribing medications and provided evidence of medication reconciliation to minimize duplicative medications and any adverse interactions.
+However, the OIG identified inadequate patient/caregiver education related to newly prescribed medications and inconsistent evaluations of their understanding when education was provided.